 When you’re following these recipes pay close attention to every detail.
 Recipes, specifically baking recipes are precise for a reason.
 Every step, the order of the steps, and the amount of ingredients used is chosen for a for specific reason.
 After following a few cake recipes you will begin to see patterns: cream sugar and butter first, add eggs, whisk dry ingredients, add dry to wet slowly.
 These patterns that you notice will begin to teach you something important: how cake works.
 This is the first step to making wonderful cake.

 Whether you’re cooking or baking, having a clean and organized work environment is essential.
 Keeping your area neat means there is less of a chance of you making a mistake.
 Baking is a delicate act; you do not want to be hurried or flustered by a messy environment.
 There is a French term for cooking & baking in a clean, organized environment: mise en place!

 Accuracy is Important

 One of the things that make baking so different than cooking is the importance of accuracy.
 When you’re baking your cake do not “guess” on the ingredient amounts.
 Be very accurate.
-You may consider buying a kitchen scale.
+If you are a beginner, you might what to consider taking online baking courses to understand the basics.
+You can also buy a kitchen scale.
 They are not expensive, and they will make your baking process much simpler.

 Think About Temperature